 I lived a 20-minute drive away from a surf beach, the water is warm (no wetsuit!), and beyond the high season the waves were accessible for a beginner.
 Of course, I didn’t take advantage of it and quit surfing in Martinique after that incident.

 I informed all of my clients that I would be taking a holiday and doubled up on work the week before so I could focus on surfing and relaxing, and surf and relax I did!
 As a result, I didn’t take many pictures…or any notes.
-But I have my (okay, Tom’s) memory so here’s what went down:
+But I have my (okay, my partner’s) memory so here’s what went down:

 The Surf House

 I had seen the pictures, but I still wasn’t quite sure what to expect out of the surf house.
-Tom and I arrived late on a Saturday night and not many people were around, but Ania, a staff member from Poland, was there to show us to our room.
+My partner and I arrived late on a Saturday night and not many people were around, but Ania, a staff member from Poland, was there to show us to our room.
 Even though we had booked together they weren’t aware that we were “together” so she gave us an empty room with a pair of bunk beds (lucky us!).
 It wasn’t very “couple-friendly” but hey, we did our romantic holiday together in Morocco–we were here to surf!

 The surf house is a pair of townhouses that are connected by a courtyard, so it has more homey feeling than a hostel.
 In the house we stayed in, there are three rooms on two floors– room for 7-8 and a couple of rooms for 4.
 The main house has two kitchens with plenty of storage space and large tables where people seemed to gather.